cedrickchee/awesome-transformer-nlp/README.md

 8. [PLMpapers](https://github.com/thunlp/PLMpapers) - BERT (Transformer, transfer learning) has catalyzed research in pretrained language models (PLMs) and has sparked many extensions.
 This repo contains a list of papers on PLMs.
 9. [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/abs/1910.10683) by Google Brain.
 - The group perform a systematic study of transfer learning for NLP using a unified Text-to-Text Transfer Transformer (T5) model and push the limits to achieve SoTA on SuperGLUE (approaching human baseline), SQuAD, and CNN/DM benchmark. [[Code](https://git.io/Je0cZ)].
+10. [Reformer: The Efficient Transformer](https://openreview.net/forum?id=rkgNKkHtvB) by Nikita Kitaev, Lukasz Kaiser, and Anselm Levskaya.
+- "They present techniques to reduce the time and memory complexity of Transformer, allowing batches of very long sequences (64K) to fit on one GPU.
+Should pave way for Transformer to be really impactful beyond NLP domain." — @hardmaru

 ## Articles